-As discussed at length above, substantial evidence in the record establishes a significant possibility that the Project, in conjunction with all other projects being considered in the Bayfront Area of Menlo Park, by generating thousands of new residents and vehicles to the area within a few years, will have a negative impact on students, education, and educational facilities.
+As discussed at length above, substantial evidence in the record (as well as in the City's Fiscal Impact Analysis prepared for the Project) establishes a significant possibility that the Project, in conjunction with all other projects being considered in the Bayfront Area of Menlo Park, by generating thousands of new residents and vehicles to the area within a few years, will have a negative impact on students, education, and educational facilities.
 These impacts, which were not adequately analyzed in the Draft EIR, will directly impede the fulfillment of the above General Plan policies and goals.
-The simple payment of developer fees will not adequately mitigate the impacts of development on the District's schools.
+As demonstrated in the Fiscal Impact Analysis and California case law, the mere payment of developer fees will not adequately mitigate the impacts of development on the District's schools.
 Thus, approval of the Project without adopting any feasible measures to address the negative impacts on schools would be contrary to the City's General Plan.